oritech-inc/resume/README.md

 ## Features

-- **About Me**: A brief introduction about myself, highlighting my background, skills, and career goals.
+- **Features**: A brief introduction about myself, highlighting my background, skills, and career goals.
 - **Projects**: A collection of my notable projects, with detailed descriptions, screenshots, and links to live demos or repositories.
 - **Skills**: An overview of my technical skills and areas of expertise.
-- **Experience**: A timeline showcasing my professional experience and achievements.
+- **Resume**: A timeline showcasing my professional experience and achievements.
 - **Contact**: A contact form for users to reach out to me directly.

 ## Technologies Used